East-West Railway

-The East-West Railway Line (पुर्व-पश्चिम रेल्वे) or the Mechi-Mahakali Railway is an upcoming project in Nepal.
+The East-West Railway Line (पुर्व-पश्चिम रेल्वे) or the Mechi-Mahakali Railway is an upcoming Trans-Asian Railway project in Nepal.
 The railway will be the longest in Nepal, stretching 945.244 km expanding from the Eastern Indo-Nepal border of Kakarbhitta to the Western Indo-Nepal border of Kanchanpur.
 Subsidiary lines will be added expanding the total project to 1,376 km.

 History

 The government developed the concept of the East-West Railway in 2007, forming the Department of Railways in 2011.
 The project started in 2008, but due to various economic, environmental and coordination challenges it was delayed until March 2020.